chef/chef-web-docs/chef_master/source/install_workstation.rst

 #.
 Dependency: Xcode is recommended for running Chef Workstation on macOS.
 While Chef Workstation works without Xcode, it is required for native Ruby Gem installation.
 Run ``xcode-select --install`` from the terminal to install Xcode.
 #.
 Visit the `Chef Workstation downloads page <https://downloads.chef.io/chef-workstation#mac_os_x>`__ and select the appropriate package for your macOS version.
 Click on the **Download** button.
 #.
 Follow the steps to accept the license and install Chef Workstation.
-You will have the option to change your install location; by default the installer uses the ``/opt/chef-workstation/`` directory.

 Windows
 -----------------------------------------------------